Skip to main content

 wait

-vla-eval merge -c configs/libero_spatial.yaml -o results/libero_spatial.json
+vla-eval merge -c configs/benchmarks/libero/spatial.yaml -o results/libero_spatial.json

 Each shard gets a deterministic slice via round-robin.
-Results merge with episode-level deduplication — if a shard fails, re-run only that shard.
+Results merge with episode-level deduplication; if a shard fails, re-run only that shard.

 Batch Model Server (GPU parallelism)